Jmcleodfoss/simple-rest-tester/README.md

 ```

 ## JSON structure
-The test information is stored in a json file with the following members:
+The test information is stored in a JSON file with the following members:
 ```
 {
 	"description": /* Description of the test to be displayed by Mocha */